 In some ways nothing had changed.
 In others everything had.
 I arrived at the ground, as was always my wont, in a tight race with the umpires, players, clouds and rain for the eleven o’clock start.
 Nothing new there.
 I was not the only one.
 I arrived outside Nevil Road’s Ashley Down Road entrance with a last-minute surge of similarly anorak-attired, backpack-carrying men, most of them just beyond a certain age.
 Nothing new there either.
 What was totally new was the small element of variety that had been introduced.
 It consisted of an array of different colours and designs of face masks and coverings with which the faces were adorned.
 The new world meeting the returning old.
 A quick scan of my ticket and an exchanged smile with the steward who scanned it and I was in.
 The old world again.

 Then the new world intervened for a moment.
 “Do you know where you are sitting sir?” asked one of a host of yellow-jacketed stewards.
-A gentle reminder that all seats were allocated for this Championship match even though the crowd only numbered several hundred.
+A gentle reminder that all seats were allocated for this Championship match, even though the crowd only numbered several hundred.
 No doubt the weather had deterred as many as were determined to defy it.
 And so, I ascended a flight of stairs at the rear of the Mound Stand to the block containing my allocated seat.
 When I reached the top, spread out before my eyes was a first-class cricket match and several hundred supporters.
-I had, of course, missed the first over but no matter, that was par for the course in the old world, at least in mine.
+I had, of course, missed the first over, but no matter. that was par for the course in the old world, at least in mine.
 Somerset were 4 for 0.
 I breathed a sigh of relief.
 No wickets.

-When Worrall replaced Higgins the batsmen began to move Somerset forward.
+When Dan Worrall replaced Higgins the batsmen began to move Somerset forward.
 Byrom glanced through the air to fine leg for four.
 There was risk, the ball evaded the diving Bracey by a yard or so, but Somerset were moving.
 An Abell pull from outside off stump off Taylor rocketed to the long on boundary at the Ashley Down Road End.
 “That was a bit of a shot,” said the Somerset supporter two seats along from me.
 From where we sat it certainly looked spectacular.
-When Byrom steered Worrall to third man, an authoritative Abell could clearly be heard, his voice carrying to us on the wind, “Yeah.
+When Byrom steered Worrall towards third man, an authoritative Abell could clearly be heard, his voice carrying to us on the wind, “Yeah.
 Two.”
 And two it was.